utsfpeng/utsfpeng-site/content/blog/2019-02/natas-journey.md

 A include statement caught my eye and upon using the path "/includes/secret.inc", the secret was written in plain-text wrapped around by php tags.

 Upon inserting the secret into the text-field, I received the natas7 password.

+### Natas 7

+Natas 7 presented 2 links to: Home & About.

+These pages had descriptions that described it was a home page and about page.

+The source code revealed a hint about the natas 8 password stored in the path: /etc/natas_webpass/natas8 .

+{{< figure src="/img/natas/natas7-1.PNG">}}

+What I found interesting was how the pages were being called from a filename, which lacked any sanitisation for the path to be manipulated.

+{{< figure src="/img/natas/natas7-2.PNG">}}

+Hence, attempting to insert the path where natas 8 passwsord was stored, resulted in successfully retrieving the password.